torkildr/raspberry-display/README.md

 [![Build Status](https://travis-ci.org/torkildr/raspberry-display.svg?branch=master)](https://travis-ci.org/torkildr/raspberry-display)

 ## Overview
 This project allows you to control the Sure P4 32x8 displays.
 Though, it is written for this specific version, it should pretty much work for all Holtek HT1632 based matrix displays.

 The main goal is to give a generic, pluggable way to interface different kinds of applications with the display, without having to bother with the driver stuff.

+This package also comes with an HTTP-API, making it possible to easilly interface with 3rd party stuff (e.g I'm using it for a [Home Assistant integration](https://github.com/torkildr/appdaemon-conf/blob/master/apps/display.py))

-## Usage
+## Application Design

-The application consists of two two basic parts:
+Tha main application consists of two two basic parts:

 `curses-client`, an interactive client, probably best used to test the hardware setup and display capabilites.